Abarth: 1949: Abarth & C.

 Carlo Abarth was sporting director of the Cisitalia racing team starting in 1947.
 The following year, the manufacturer folded, and founder Piero Dusio flew to Argentina.

 Abarth, funded by Armando Scagliarini, (Note: Father of Cisitalia racing driver Guido Scagliarini.) took over Cisitalia's assets and on 31 March 1949, Abarth & C. was founded in Bologna.
 Carlo's astrological sign, Scorpio, was chosen as the company logo.

 From the Cisitalia liquidation, Abarth obtained five 204 sports cars (two complete Spiders and three unfinished), a D46 single-seater, and various spares.
 The Cisitalia 204s were immediately rechristened Abarth Cisitalia 204A.
 Abarth proceeded to build and race a series of sports cars developed from these last Cisitalia cars.
 In addition to Guido Scagliarini, the "Squadra Abarth" racing team lined up celebrated drivers, including Tazio Nuvolari, Franco Cortese, and Piero Taruffi.
 Notably, Tazio Nuvolari made his last appearance in racing at the wheel of an Abarth 204A, winning its class in the Palermo–Monte Pellegrino hillclimb on 10 April 1950.
 Alongside racing, the company's main activity was producing and selling accessories and performance parts for Fiat, Lancia, Cisitalia, and Simca cars, like inlet manifolds and silencers.

 On 9 April 1951, the company's headquarters were moved to Turin; Abarth began his well-known association with Fiat in 1952, when the company built the Abarth 1500 Biposto on Fiat mechanicals.

 In 1957, Abarth entered a deal with Fiat whereby they were paid direct fees for successful competition finishes.
-Abarth accordingly went on to enter their cars in countless hillclimbing and sports-car racing events across the world, mainly in classes from 850 to 2000 cc, competing with Porsche 904 and Ferrari Dino in the higher echelons.
+Abarth accordingly went on to enter their cars in hillclimbing and sports-car racing events across the world, mainly in classes from 850 to 2000 cc, competing with Porsche 904 and Ferrari Dino in the higher echelons.
 Since they were paid based on the number of results, Abarth entered their cars in every conceivable class and in countries across the entire world.
 Hans Herrmann was a factory driver from 1962 until 1965, winning the 500 km Nürburgring in 1963 with Teddy Pilette.

 Abarth promised Johann Abt that he could race a factory car for free if he won all the races he entered.
 Abt almost succeeded; of the 30 races he entered, Abt won 29 and finished second once.
 Abt later founded Abt Sportsline.